jeffreysorgen/golf-club-sensors/activity.md

 # Then:
-## LEARN how to enable both BLE and Accelerometer
+## ENABLE both BLE and Accelerometer
 - **Enable BOTH Accelerometer and BLE into _new_ custom sketch**
 - **Test** Accelerometer, that it works as before
 - Utilize BATTERY SOLUTION described in [**this**](activity.md#next) list
+- Finish connecting BLE 100% as planned before moving on to the SDK part

 ## Enable smartphone nRF Connect App via BLE
 1. Download to Android (done)
-2. **LABEL** this device in the code, upload the SKETCH
+2. For pairing, **LABEL** this device in the code and upload the SKETCH
 4. Pair the device
 5. **WATCH** what the Serial Monitor displays ("Ready" to "Rest" and back again)

+#
 ## Enable smartphone functions via nRF (Requires SDK)
 ### Make the smartphone beep in Ready state
 Proof of feasibility.
 Not used in final product.
 But other activity will require prompting a smartphone to act on something in some way.